 21 February 2018 / RightHear / Mollie Cole, Community & Content Manager

 February is RightHear and we can’t believe how fast 2018 is moving.
 It’s easy to get caught up in old routines even after committing to change for the new year, so we’re here to help.
 Remember your New Year’s Resolutions?
 Great!
 We do too, and we bet that one of them had something to do with health and wellness.
+You may have been considering something like Testogen pills to help out, or have been looking for a free access gym.
 To help you stay on track as the year goes on, here’s a list of tips and resources about accessible fitness that will help you stay healthy and happy in 2018.

 1. Get outdoors!